kimtonyhyun/active_avoidance/docs/prepare_circuits.md

 nav_order: 2
 ---

-## Prepare "4-pin bus" circuit board
+## Prepare "4pin-bus" circuit board

+Link to OSH Park where the board can be ordered: [4pin-bus](https://oshpark.com/shared_projects/qv0rC8Yo)

-Solder header pins on the "4-pin bus" circuit board, as shown below:
+Solder header pins on the "4pin-bus" circuit board, as shown below:

 Note that one of the header sets protrudes bidirectionally.